What's the Problem?

-- Talk with the site manager or owner and gather information about what types of activities occur at the site.
+- Talk with the site manager or owner to gather information about the activities on site.

-- Walk the site with the property representative and make observations about what best management practices may already be in place and which ones are still needed.
+- Walk the site with the site manager to discuss which BMP's are already in place, and which are still needed.

-- Leave the property representative with information on the necessary corrective actions and/or follow up with a corrective action letter.
+- Provide information about corrective actions and follow up with a corrective action letter